 1) Stable

-Alongside features like virtual addresses, virtual mailboxes, and free change of address guidance, Stable also offers registered agent service in all 50 states and U.S. territories.
-When you optimize your mail management process with a Stable virtual business address, you can add a registered agent for a small fee ($25).
+Alongside features like virtual addresses, virtual mailboxes, and free change of address guidance, Stable also offers registered agent service in all 50 states, Washington, D.C., and Puerto Rico.
+When you optimize your mail management process with a Stable virtual business address, you can add a registered agent for $25 per month.

 Stable’s registered agent service digitizes all the correspondence received on your behalf.
 Rather than waiting for the physical copy to be forwarded to you, you gain immediate access to it in your Stable Dashboard and virtual mailbox — eliminating paperwork and keeping your desk clutter-free so you don’t have to dig through a drawer to find time-sensitive correspondence.